-NeuroStar uses transcranial magnetic stimulation (TMS) to target key areas of the brain that are underactive in people with depression.
+NeuroStar uses repetitive transcranial magnetic stimulation (rTMS) to target key areas of the brain that are underactive in people with depression.
 It is not ECT (electroconvulsive therapy).

 While the exact cause of depression is not known, the leading scientific theory is that it is caused by an imbalance of the brain’s neurotransmitters, which are chemical messengers that send signals between brain cells.